handshake-org/urkel/README.md

 the tree.

-History independence and non-destruction are also inherent properties of the urkel tree, just the same as the Ethereum patricia trie.
+History independence and non-destruction are also inherent properties of the urkel tree, just the same as the Ethereum trie.
+Note that urkel should only be used with uniformally distributed keys (i.e. hashed).

 Compaction, while available, is currently inefficient and requires user intervention.
 This will be optimized in a future C implementation of the urkel